dmidlo/histdata.com-tools/README.md

 `status` and `doctor` report component health for the server and each worker
 lane: `orchestration`, `network`, `cpu-file`, and `influx`.

-`histdatacom sidecar ...` is also routed through the top-level command.
 Use `--workspace` or `HISTDATACOM_SIDECAR_WORKSPACE` for cron, service managers, GUI launchers, and other contexts where the current working directory may not be stable.

-#### Sidecar Jobs and Automation
+#### Job Telemetry and Automation

-Submit a job through the default sidecar runtime:
+Submit a job through the default orchestration runtime:

 ```sh
 histdatacom -p eurusd -f ascii -t 1-minute-bar-quotes -s now